hdunl/ByteSeeker/README.md

 Clone this repository to your local machine and build the project:
 - git clone https://github.com/hdunl/ByteSeeker.git
-- cd ByteSeeker/cmd
+- cd ByteSeeker
 - go build

 ## Usage

 To use ByteSeeker, you need to specify the base URL you wish to scan and the file containing the paths to scan.
 Additional flags can be used to customize the scan.
 - ./ByteSeeker -url http://example.com -paths paths.txt -concurrent 10 -timeout 10s -adaptiveDelay 100ms
-- Results may vary depending on flag configuration, higher concurrency and lower timeouts may cause results to be incorrect due to web server behavior.
+- Results may vary depending on flag configuration; higher concurrency and lower timeouts may cause results to be incorrect due to web server behavior.
 The recommended timeout is 10.

 ### Flags